waynegm/imgNotes/README.md

 ## Release History
 ### 0.6
-First release
+- First release

 ### 0.7.1
-Update to work with imgViewer 0.7.1
+- Update to work with imgViewer 0.7.1
-Add zoomable option to disable zooming
+- Add zoomable option to disable zooming
-Updated Grunfile.js to include tests against latest version (2.1.0) of jQuery.
+- Updated Grunfile.js to include tests against latest version (2.1.0) of jQuery.

+### 0.7.2
+- Bump version number for bug fix in imgViewer